Featured image for Moltbot (Clawdbot) Guide: Self-Hosted AI Setup & Tutorial

 The Open-Source Advantage

-Clawdbot itself is free.
+Moltbot (formerly Clawdbot) is free.
 It’s open-source software released under a permissive license.
 You can download it, use it, modify it, and even redistribute it without paying a cent to anyone.

 This is a huge difference from commercial AI assistants that charge monthly fees.